folio-org/stripes-connect/doc/api.md

   records, or must accept one that is supplied by the service in response to a create request.
 Default: `true`.

 * `fetch`: a component that adds a new record to an end-point would usually not need to pre-fetch from that resource.
 To avoid that, it can set this to false.
+If set to a function, it will be passed the current props of the connected component and the return value used to determine if the resource should be fetched.
 Default: `true`.

 * `accumulate`: A boolean indicating whether to return a GET value on the resource, which allows it to be used in code that expects to receive a